okfde/froide/docs/configuration.rst

 -------------------------------

-Some Public Bodies are more important and should appear first in searches (if there name and description match the search terms).
+Some Public Bodies are more important and should appear first in searches (if their name and description match the search terms).
 You can provide a mapping of public body classifications (e.g. ministry, council etc.) to their search boost factor via the `FROIDE_PUBLIC_BODY_BOOSTS` setting::